cloudfoundry/community/toc/rfc/rfc-0020-readiness-healthchecks.md

 logs: "Container failed the readiness health check.
 Container marked not ready and removed from route pool".

-#### App events
+#### App Audit events

+When the liveness healthchecks fail, it results in the following audit events:
+`audit.app.process.crash` and `audit.app.process.rescheduling`.

-When AI readiness healthcheck succeeds a new application event is emitted:
+Similarly, when AI readiness healthcheck succeeds a new application event should be emitted:
-"app.ready".
-When AI readiness healthcheck fails a new event is emitted:
+`audit.app.process.ready`.
+And when AI readiness healthcheck fails a new event should be emitted:
-"app.notready".
+`audit.app.process.notready`.

 ### Open Questions
 * What metrics would be helpful for app devs and operators?